EastRane/eastrane.github.io/docs/plugins/eastzombies/configuration.md

 # Available options are located in the 'languages' folder within the plugin directory.
 language: en_US

-# If true, a title will be displayed to all players when a new day begins
+# If true, a title will be displayed to all players when a new day begins.
 broadcast_day: true

 player: